wombleton/gitlaw-nz/acts/T/Trade Unions Act 1908.md

 *   The purposes of any trade union shall not, by reason merely that they are in restraint of trade, be unlawful so as to render void or voidable any agreement or trust.

-    Compare: 1878 No 8 s 4; Trade Union Act 1871, s 3 (UK)
+    Compare: 1878 No 8 s 4; Trade Union Act 1871 s 3 (UK)

 ##### 5 Trade union contracts when not enforceable

-*   Nothing in this Act shall enable any Court to entertain any legal proceeding instituted with the object of directly enforcing or recovering damages for the breach of any of the following agreements, namely:
+*   Nothing in this Act shall enable any court to entertain any legal proceeding instituted with the object of directly enforcing or recovering damages for the breach of any of the following agreements, namely:

-    *   (a) Any agreement between members of a trade union as such, concerning the conditions on which any members for the time being of such trade union shall or shall not sell their goods, transact business, employ, or be employed:
+    *   (a) any agreement between members of a trade union as such, concerning the conditions on which any members for the time being of such trade union shall or shall not sell their goods, transact business, employ, or be employed:

-    *   (b) Any agreement for the payment by any person of any subscription or fine to a trade union:
+    *   (b) any agreement for the payment by any person of any subscription or fine to a trade union:

-    *   (c) Any agreement for the application of the funds of a trade union---
+    *   (c) any agreement for the application of the funds of a trade union---

-        *   (i) To provide benefits to members; or
+        *   (i) to provide benefits to members; or

-        *   (ii) To furnish contributions to any employer or worker not a member of such trade union, in consideration of such employer or worker acting in conformity with the rules or resolutions of such trade unions; or
+        *   (ii) to furnish contributions to any employer or worker not a member of such trade union, in consideration of such employer or worker acting in conformity with the rules or resolutions of such trade unions; or

-        *   (iii) To discharge any fine imposed on any person by sentence of a Court of justice:
+        *   (iii) to discharge any fine imposed on any person by sentence of a court of justice:

-    *   (d) Any agreement made between one trade union and another:
+    *   (d) any agreement made between one trade union and another:

-    *   (e) Any bond to secure the performance of any of the above-mentioned agreements:
+    *   (e) any bond to secure the performance of any of the above-mentioned agreements:

     But nothing in this section shall be deemed to constitute any of the above-mentioned agreements unlawful.

-    Compare: 1878 No 8 s 5; Trade Union Act 1871, s 4 (UK)
+    Compare: 1878 No 8 s 5; Trade Union Act 1871 s 4 (UK)

 ##### 6 Certain Acts not to apply to trade unions

 *   (1) The following Acts, that is to say,---

-    *   (a) The Companies Act 1955;
+    *   (a) the Companies Act 1955;

-    *   (ab) The [Companies Act 1993][41];
+    *   (ab) the [Companies Act 1993][42];

-    *   (b) The [Life Insurance Act 1908][42];
+    *   (b) the [Life Insurance Act 1908][43];

-    *   (c) The [Friendly Societies and Credit Unions Act 1982][43]; and
+    *   (c) the [Friendly Societies and Credit Unions Act 1982][44]; and

-    *   (d) The [Industrial and Provident Societies Act 1908][44]---
+    *   (d) the [Industrial and Provident Societies Act 1908][45]---

     shall not apply to any trade union registered under this Act, and the registration of any such trade union under any of the said Acts shall be void.

-    (2) The validity of the registration before the 31st day of October 1936 of any company or society under the Companies Act 1908, the Friendly Societies Act 1908, the Companies Act 1933, or any of the Acts specified in subsection [(1)][7] of this section shall not be questioned on the ground that such company or society is or was a trade union unless on the date of its registration under that Act it was a registered trade union.
+    (2) The validity of the registration before 31 October 1936 of any company or society under the Companies Act 1908, the Friendly Societies Act 1908, the Companies Act 1933, or any of the Acts specified in subsection (1) of this section shall not be questioned on the ground that such company or society is or was a trade union unless on the date of its registration under that Act it was a registered trade union.

-    A reference to the Companies Act 1955 in paragraph (a) of the original section 6 was substituted, as from 1 January 1957, for a reference to the Companies Act 1933 pursuant to section 474(1) Companies Act 1955 (1955 No 63).

-    The original section 6 was amended, as from 31 October 1936, by section [77(1)][45] Statutes Amendment Act 1936 (1936 No 58) by inserting the words ""registered under this Act"" and the word ""such"".

-    This section was substituted, as from 13 December 1979, by section 2(1) Trade Unions Amendment Act 1979 (1979 No 113).
+    Section 6: replaced, on 13 December 1979, by section 2(1) of the Trade Unions Amendment Act 1979 (1979 No 113).

-    Subsection (1)(ab) was inserted, as from 1 July 1994, by section [2][46] Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).
+    Section 6(1)(ab): inserted, on 1 July 1994, by [section 2][46] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

-    Subsection (1)(c) was substituted, as from 1 April 1983, by section [161(1)][47] Friendly Societies and Credit Unions Act 1982 (1982 No 118).
+    Section 6(1)(c): replaced, on 1 April 1983, by [section 161(1)][47] of the Friendly Societies and Credit Unions Act 1982 (1982 No 118).

 ##### 7 Application of certain provisions of Friendly Societies Act

-*   Notwithstanding anything in the last preceding section a trade union, whether registered or unregistered, which insures or pays money on the death of a child under 10 years of age shall be deemed to be within the provisions of section [46][48] of the [Friendly Societies and Credit Unions Act 1982][43].
+*   Notwithstanding anything in the last preceding section a trade union, whether registered or unregistered, which insures or pays money on the death of a child under 10 years of age shall be deemed to be within the provisions of [section 46][48] of the Friendly Societies and Credit Unions Act 1982\.

-    Compare: 1878 No 8 s 7; Trade Union Act Amendment Act 1876, s 2 (UK)
+    Compare: 1878 No 8 s 7; Trade Union Act Amendment Act 1876 s 2 (UK)

-    The reference to ""s 46 of the Friendly Societies and Credit Unions Act 1982"" was substituted for a reference to ""s 59 of the Friendly Societies Act 1909"" by section [161(1)][47] Friendly Societies and Credit Unions Act 1982 (1982 No 118).
+    Section 7: amended, on 1 April 1983, by [section 161(1)][47] of the Friendly Societies and Credit Unions Act 1982 (1982 No 118).

-## Registered trade unions
+#### Registered trade unions

 ##### 8 Registry of trade unions